greaselovely/Infoblox/README.md

 2.	update path / file names

-3.	example file for quick use can be edited in a text editor for quick and dirty.
+3.	example file for quick use can be edited in a text editor for quick and dirty (for file import).

 4.	run that sh*t.